Campus design

 Urban Campus

 Central on campus is the arrival square.
 From here, there is easy access to all buildings through the network of inner streets.
 The welcoming square creates an open atmosphere for new users, that can relax and mingle in the square’s sitting areas before events.
-Students can meet in the square before and after school, which supports community across ages.
-At night, campus is a gathering point for the citizens of Fredrikstad, where they can enjoy sports events such as hockey games or cultural events such as concerts, exhibitions, and fairs.
+Students can meet in the square before and after school, which supports the community across ages.
+At night, the campus is a gathering point for the citizens of Fredrikstad, where they can enjoy sports events such as hockey games or cultural events such as concerts, exhibitions, and fairs.
 Campus plays an active part in making the new quarter an attractive part of town, that buzzes with activity and life.

 Client